sekika/swrcfit-cgi/README.md

 I assume that you have a shell access to your web server.
 Without the shell access, installation of this program is very difficult, if not possible.

+Please install perl if it is not installed on your system.

 This program requires [SWRC Fit](http://swrcfit.sourceforge.net/) version 2.0 or higher.
 Install the latest version of SWRC Fit as described in the user's manual.
 If you do not have root access to your server, install SWRC Fit and necessary programs